 I eventually ended up in the digital space focusing on email marketing (think triggered emails).
 About a year later, I leveraged my network yet again and ended up joining the Target.com team in a marketing analyst role.
 It’s here where I dove headfirst into affiliate marketing.

-After Target, I ended up moving to the agency side and shortly thereafter found myself at Acceleration Partners, which was an agency partner I had worked with while at Target.
+After Target, I ended up moving to the agency side and shortly thereafter found myself at Acceleration Partners, which is the affiliate program management agency I had worked with while at Target.

 What excites you about the affiliate marketing industry?

 Since I’ve entered the affiliate space I have worked on over 20 programs and most of them were vastly different.
 That’s the really cool thing about affiliate; each program can be uniquely tailored to the advertiser’s needs in so many creative ways.

 I also love seeing how we are able to leverage data to test, learn and hone our strategies to ensure we are driving value.
 Affiliate is still a relationship business, but I argue it is so much more.
 For example, at AP, we are implementing some very sophisticated strategies that continue to push the industry forward.

 If AP had a globetrotter award, you would likely be the front runner.
 How many places have you been to in the last year and which was your favorite?

 Six, including Brazil, London, Amsterdam, Singapore, San Francisco and Las Vegas.
 Soon to be seven as I’m heading to Mexico City next month.
 Brazil and Singapore were the most eye-opening in terms of cultural and market differences.
 I love that, for both of these trips, I was able to extend and leverage AP’s flexibility to also enjoy some personal time and explore these amazing countries.

 You’ve been leading the global expansion for some of AP’s key affiliate marketing clients.
 What are some of the challenges of managing a global program?

 Oy, this is a biggie.
 So many components to touch on…